andywaite/unusable-podcast/content/podcasts/014-the-internet-is-terrible-now.md

 ---
 title: "014 The Internet Is Terrible Now"
 date: 2019-11-19T20:22:11Z
-description: "Andrew &amp; David discuss what makes the internet terrible now, like slow websites, browser inconsistencies, monopolisation &amp; stupid people."
+description: "Andrew &amp; David discuss what makes the internet terrible now, like slow websites, browser inconsistencies, monopolisation &amp; people."
 ---

-Andrew &amp; David discuss what makes the internet terrible now, like slow websites, browser inconsistencies, monopolisation &amp; stupid people.
+Andrew &amp; David discuss what makes the internet terrible now, like slow websites, browser inconsistencies, monopolisation &amp; people.

 Other things we talk about:
 <ul>